volcengine/verl/docs/perf/perf_tuning.rst

 For other models, transformers library may also support it but we haven't tested it yet.
 Users can add the desired model config to the  `test_transformer.py <https://github.com/volcengine/verl/blob/main/tests/models/test_transformer.py#L24>`_ file.
-And test its functionaility by running the following command:
+And test its functionality by running the following command:

 .. code-block:: bash